bevyengine/rfcs/networked_replication.md

 Clients
 1. Iterate received server updates.
 2. Update simulation and interpolation timescales.
-3. Sample and send inputs to server.
+3. Sample inputs and push them to send buffer.
 4. Rollback and re-sim *if* a new update was received.
 5. Simulate predicted tick.